 Would you trade the stock market boom?
 In the two decades before the Reagan tax relief, the S&P 500 increased 120 percent.
 In the 20 years following Reagan's tax cuts, the market jumped 575 percent.

 And don't forget the 12 percent inflation rate and 21 percent interest rates that Reaganomics slew.

 The Reagan tax cuts replaced the deepest recession since the Great Depression with the largest 20-year boom in American history.
 Tax revenues actually grew faster in the low-tax 1980s than in the high-tax 1970s, and rising incomes meant the share of taxes paid by the wealthy actually increased throughout the 1980s.
 Millions of people who had entered the 1980s in the lowest income quintile surged to the highest income quintile by 1990.

 All a coincidence?
 As Reagan would say, "there you go again."

 To paraphrase a classic President Reagan line: Are you better off today than you were in 1980?

-is Grover M. Hermann Fellow in Federal Budgetary Affairs in the Thomas A. Roe Institute for Economic Policy Studies at The Heritage Foundation.
+Brian Riedl is Grover M. Hermann Fellow in Federal Budgetary Affairs in the Thomas A. Roe Institute for Economic Policy Studies at The Heritage Foundation.

 Distributed nationally on the Knight-Ridder Tribune wire